skylark-integration/skylark-backbone/README.md

   # skylark-backbone

-  A backbone version ported to running on skylarkjs library and framework.Based on: https://github.com/jashkenas/backbone
+  A version of backbone that ported to running on skylarkjs.Based on: https://github.com/jashkenas/backbone